Let's Build: document intelligence pipeline using Transloadit

 console.log(`Processed ${data.document_type}: ${data.summary}`)

-If you need OCR output for layout-aware workflows, insert a /document/ocr Step and
+If you need OCR output for layout-aware workflows, insert a `/document/ocr` Step and change `use: ':original'` to `use: 'ocr_text'`, then include that Step in your storage targets.

 // Reuse invoiceSchema + toJsonSchema from above.